aykonami/python-projects/practice/README.md

-This folder contains Python practice exercises and labs.
+This folder contains Python practice exercises, labs and libraries.